gaslightgames/UE4_EOS_Plugin/README.md

 - Retrieved your ProductId and SandboxId
 - Add the ProductId and SandboxId's to the Settings in Project Settings -> UEOS

-In the sample, within the Player Controller, there are two events connected to simple actions.
-Currently 'E' and 'S'.
+In the sample, within the Player Controller, there are several input events connected to simple actions.
 E will attempt to initialise the EOS SDK, passing your parameters.
 S will attempt to shutdown the EOS SDK.

-Obviously you will want/need to move this to something more appropriate for your project.
+(Obviously you will want/need to move this to something more appropriate for your project.)

+Once you have the SDK initialized, then you can use:
+B will initialize a Metric.
+N will attempt to Begin a Player Session.
+M will attempt to End a Player Session.

+The project, blueprint nodes and comments have more direct usage information.